lolrazh/Brain/README.md

 ### The “AI”

-A simple flowchart explaining how the component gathers data about the parameters and sends an API call to OpenAI.
+This flowchart explains how the component gathers data about the parameters and sends an API call to OpenAI:
 ```mermaid
 graph LR;
 A((Plugin Context)) --> E;